 All undergraduate students upon graduation are eligible to take the National Fundamentals of Engineering, F.E., examination and students with an additional 16 quarter hours of surveying/geomatics courses can take in Oregon the Fundamentals of Surveying, F.S., examination.
 These examinations are the first step to becoming a licensed Professional Engineer or Professional Surveyor.

 The BS degree in Civil Engineering is accredited by the Engineering Accreditation Commission of ABET.
 Its mission is to provide a comprehensive, state-of-the art education to prepare students for professional and responsible engineering positions with business, industry, consulting firms or government.
 The BS degree culminates with a two term capstone design course, where students work in groups to design a real-world civil engineering project.
 All projects are industry sponsored and a panel of practicing engineers (Capstone Industry Review Panel) reviews the projects at the end of both terms and provides input to continuously improve the course.

 Among the many unique opportunities open to Oregon State Civil Engineering students is the Civil Engineering Cooperative Program (CECOP).
-The program offers students a high quality, paid industrial experience and related academic activities while pursuing a degree at OSU.
+The program offers students a high quality, paid industrial experience and related academic activities while pursuing a degree at Oregon State.
 Students in the CE program are also eligible to seek registration as a Professional Engineer or a Professional Land Surveying license.